 The present study demonstrates the significant impact of nutrient media on the vegetative performance of Plectranthus vettiveroides under hydroponic cultivation.
 Among the six media formulations tested, the Hoagland and Arnon medium consistently supported superior plant growth in terms of shoot elongation, leaf number, branching, and overall vigour.
 Hewitt, Cooper, and Steiner’s media also performed well, but to a slightly lesser extent.
 In contrast, plants maintained in Knop medium and the control (distilled water) showed markedly reduced growth, emphasizing the essential role of balanced nutrient input in hydroponic systems.

 Plant height (55.00±2.45 cm) was greatest in Hoagland and Arnon medium, which is known for its comprehensive and balanced supply of macro- and micronutrients.
-This supports previous findings in other medicinal and aromatic plants where Hoagland medium enhanced shoot elongation and biomass accumulation due to sufficient nitrogen and potassium availability—critical elements for cellular expansion and division (Li & Cheng, 2014, Rattan et al., 2021).
+This supports previous findings in other medicinal and aromatic plants where Hoagland medium enhanced shoot elongation and biomass accumulation due to sufficient nitrogen and potassium availability—critical elements for cellular expansion and division (Li & Cheng, 2014; Rattan et al., 2021).
 The statistically similar performance of Hoagland, Cooper, Hewitt, and Steiner’s media suggests that a well-rounded nutrient profile is necessary for sustained shoot development.

 Leaf number, an important index of photosynthetic surface and plant productivity, was also maximized (95.60±4.56) in Hoagland medium, indicating its efficacy in stimulating lateral meristematic activity.
 The significant differences observed among treatments further highlight that leaf production is particularly sensitive to nutrient availability.
 This result is in agreement with earlier hydroponic studies on Ocimum basilicum and Mentha arvensis, where nitrogen-enriched media supported prolific leaf development (Kiferle et al., 2013 & Olfati et al., 2012).
 Potassium is also significantly influencing leaf production (Inthichack et al., 2012, Levine et al., 2021).